Iran University of Medical Sciences • Journals

 - Appoints and reviews associate editors and board members.

-- Oversees handling of complex or sensitive cases.
+- Oversees complex or sensitive cases.

 Manage individual submissions from initial assessment through peer review to recommendation, following journal and portfolio policies.